LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       On top of the [general modifiers](#modifiers) for buttons, the primary button has two distinct modifiers not available for the other types of buttons: two-rowed button and with BankID-icon.

       **The two-rowed button** is used in flows where the user buys/signs up for something (*köptjänster*).
 The two-rowed button is used to continue between pages.
 Both rows have text in them, with the first one being in a larger font.
-The first row signals what will happen ("Gå vidare", "Godkänn") and the second gives more detail ("Ange uppgifter", "Köp försäkring").
+The first row signals what will happen ("Gå vidare", "Godkänn") and the second gives more detail ("Ange uppgifter", "Köp försäkring"); see under [copy](?copy#buttons-with-double-row) for more information.

       **With BankID-icon** is used as part of our [pattern for using BankID](/patterns/general-patterns/bank-id).
 The modifier adds a white BankID-icon to the left of the text in the button.
 Note that the pattern states that you also should add an explanatory text on why we need BankID next to the button.